 New confirmed cases of Sudden Oak Death (SOD) (P. ramorum) have been added to OakMapper, a project that tracks the spread of Sudden Oak Death from data collected by citizens and organizations.
 All official SOD cases are collected and confirmed by the California Department of Food and Agriculture or the University of California.
 Community SOD cases are submitted by citizens via the OakMapper website and iPhone application.
-621 new points collected in 2011 have been added to OakMapper bringing the total number of confirmed SOD locations to 2191.
-The new data consists of laboratory confirmed cases collected by the annual SOD Blitz campaign of 2011 from the Forest Pathology and Mycology Lab run by Dr. Matteo Garbelotto and also laboratory confirmed cases collected by the UC Davis Rizzo Lab run by Dr. David Rizzo.
+442 new points collected between 2012-2013 have been added to OakMapper bringing the total number of confirmed SOD locations to 3246.
+The new data consists of laboratory confirmed cases collected by the annual SOD Blitz campaign of 2013 from the Forest Pathology and Mycology Lab run by Dr. Matteo Garbelotto and also laboratory confirmed cases collected by the UC Davis Rizzo Lab run by Dr. David Rizzo.

-Click on the image below to view a close-up of the new confirmed SOD data (in green) from the SOD Blitz 2011.
+Click on the image left to view a close-up of the new confirmed SOD data (in green) from SOD Blitz and UC Davis.

 Explore the new data online here.